hawkw/cs383s2015-lab5/README.md

 sensor presented a significant obstacle that required more complex tracking techniques to overcome.
 These techniques employed trigonometric functions that allowed us to calculate the trajectory of the target using limited information.

-Another challenge we faced was the use of Scala to write our programs.
+Other challenges we faced were related to the use of Scala to write our programs.
+We chose to program in Scala rather than Java, as we preferred its' syntax and the expressivity benefits of functional programming.
+Since Scala programs run on the Java Virtual Machine, an EV3 robot running LeJOS is able to execute them.
+While we found that programming in Scala rather than Java had many benefits, we had issues with the use of tools other than the LeJOS Eclipse plugin for managing our programs.
+It was very difficult to configure the SBT build tool to correctly build jar files suitable for deployment on the EV3 robot, and to configure SBT to generate two separate jar files for our two programs.
 Despite the divergence from our previous use of Java and Eclipse to write and build our programs, we were able to successfully write, build, and upload Scala programs that ran on our Mindstorms robot.